 About the 42 Soul-Signature Strengths Model

-The “42 Soul-Signature Strengths” (42-SSS) is a holistic strengths model that is intended to organize all personal growth knowledge into actionable strengths.
+The “42 Soul-Signature Strengths” (42-SSS) is a holistic strengths model that organizes psychological resources into actionable strengths.

-The 42-SSS model is comparable to popular strengths models such as CliftonStrengths (StrengthsFinder 2.0) and the VIA-24 Character Strengths.
-However, the 42-SSS stands apart with its holistic focus on various life areas, including work and relationships, but also personal transformation, physical health, technology, and spirituality.
+The 42-SSS model is comparable to strengths models such as CliftonStrengths (StrengthsFinder 2.0) and the VIA-24 Character Strengths.
+However, the 42-SSS stands apart with its holistic focus and gamification.
+It includes work and relationships, but also psychological aspects of physical health, technology, and spirituality.

-Additionally, the 42-SSS model includes a higher number of strengths.
-This is because 1) of the holistic strengths in the model, and 2) because strengths were made to be specific enough to be directly actionable.
+Additionally, the 42-SSS model includes a extensive number of strengths.
+This is because 1) of the additional holistic strengths in the model, and 2) because strengths were designed to be directly actionable.

 “The Ultimate Answer to Life, the Universe and Everything is…42!”